Khwahan, Afghanistan: History

 The village has a fort called Qala Khwahan.
 The fort is made of mud, in the shape of a square with three bastions on each face, with a capacity of 500 to 600 individuals.
 It is similar to most other forts in the area.
 For about two miles in each direction is cultivated land.

 The village contained roughly 160 houses around the turn of the 20th century.

-The inhabitants of this area speak Dari Persian and are Sunni Muslims; and engage in agriculture.
-They grow Buckwheat, red and white barley, sesame, zucchini, corn, mung beans, peas, beans, potatoes.
+The inhabitants of the area speak Dari Persian and are Sunni Muslim.
+They engage in agriculture, growing buckwheat, red and white barley, sesame, zucchini, corn, mung beans, peas, beans and potatoes.

 Geography

 The area is mountainous, with Kuh-e Kallat a prominent mountain in the district.
 This peak is 4090 meters high above sea level.
 The town sits on the Panj River and is one of very few Afghan towns with Tajikistan to its south.
-Road access is to Kulob, Tadjikistan.
+Road access is to Kulob, Tajikistan.

 Climate

 Khwahan’s climate is humid continental (Köppen Dsb), with an annual mean temperature of 9.4 °C. September is the driest month, with 19 mm of rain.
 In May, the precipitation reaches its peak, with an average of 172 mm.